Welcome to today's edition of the Rush 24-7 podcast.

 I can't believe they're researching this in the first place.

-Uh and and I don't understand this.
+And I don't understand this.

 From Reuters, scientists trace the roots of feeling cold.

-Uh nerves that sense the icy slap of an Arctic wind or just a cool breeze take their orders from a single protein.
+Nerves that sense the icy slap of an Arctic wind or just a cool breeze take their orders from a single protein.

 Global warming.

-Why why waste money on this study?
+Why waste money on this study?

-Well, it's stupid study anyway.
+Well, it's a stupid study anyway.

-How we feel cold.
+How we feel cold?

-What are we gonna change it?
+What are we going to change it?

 So nobody feels cold so you can die without knowing you're dying.

-All right, to the audio sound bites.
+All right, to the audio soundbites.

 The story that just will not die.